Evolving public APIs based on Type-Safe Builders

 Not so fast.
 Presently, I decided to not include either of the styles described above in Jilt.
 And the reason is that I have 2 issues with these Builders.

-1. Firstly, the customer experience of using them is not great.
+Firstly, the customer experience of using them is not great.
 One of the strengths of Type-Safe Builders was always that they made it crystal clear to consumers of your API what is the minimal set of properties they are required to provide in order to instantiate your class.
 With these order-independent Builders, that strength is gone.
 If you have a class with 10 properties, but only 2 of them are required, your customers will not know which 2 are the required ones without looking at the documentation of the class.
-And if you’re making your clients rely on the documentation, you might as well forgo Type-Safe Builders altogether, and just implement runtime checks that validate whether all of the required properties were set before calling build.
+And if you’re making your clients rely on the documentation, you might as well forgo Type-Safe Builders altogether, and just implement runtime checks that validate whether all of the required properties were set before calling

-Now, if you’re willing to give up on some of the API evolution guarantees, there is a way to improve this.
-You simply remove the setters for the optional properties from all interfaces except FinalBuilderInterf.
+.Now, if you’re willing to give up on some of the API evolution guarantees, there is a way to improve this.
+You simply remove the setters for the optional properties from all interfaces except

+.
 This no longer allows you to change a required property to optional (but adding a new optional property works fine).
-However, your clients experience improves considerably – they will immediately know which properties they have to provide (vs. which ones they might provide).

-2. Secondly, while it’s true these Builders are backwards compatible, that guarantee only holds for complete expressions that result in an instance of the target class, not for the intermediate expressions that are part of constructing that instance.
-For example, take this expression from the UserBuilder:
+However, your clients experience improves considerably – they will immediately know which properties they have to provide (vs. which ones they might provide).Secondly, while it’s true these Builders are backwards compatible, that guarantee only holds for complete expressions that result in an instance of the target class, not for the intermediate expressions that are part of constructing that instance.
+For example, take this expression from the

-B_1_Interf b = UserBuilder().user().email("email@example.com");
+:B_1_Interf b = UserBuilder().user().email("email@example.com");

-Now, if we change email to be optional, the right-hand side of the assignment remains fine; the problem, however, is that the resulting type will change from B_1_Interf to StarterBuilderInterf, and the entire code will fail to compile!
+to be optional, the right-hand side of the assignment remains fine; the problem, however, is that the resulting type will change fromB_1_Interf

-However, adding a new optional property does preserve backwards compatibility of even the intermediate expressions.
+, and the entire code will fail to compile!However, adding a new optional property does preserve backwards compatibility of even the intermediate expressions.
 Note that this is consistent with the “improve the client experience” plan from point #1 above.

-You might consider these musing to be stupid – who might be interested in using intermediate results of a Builder?
+Builder from Jilt – but in an opposite way!
+When introducing a new optional property, we need to create a new interface for it, and so change the return type of some the existing methods to this new interface, which of course has the potential to break things.
+But changing a property from required to optional simply adds more methods to the interface corresponding to that method, and so is fully backwards compatible.You might consider these musing to be stupid – who might be interested in using intermediate results of a Builder?
 But I don’t agree.
 When exposing a public API, you really can’t predict how your clients will use it.
 Perhaps they want to extract some common property setting logic to a method, to avoid duplication?
 That sounds perfectly reasonable to me, and breaking them with what we claim is a backwards-compatible change is unacceptable.

 Decision matrix